NfluxMap/NfluxMap.github.io/resources.md

 **[AT enzymes from Arabidopsis, human, yeast, and E. coli](https://docs.google.com/spreadsheets/d/1wWiw8S0WbORURofEPqMMtEwfUAuEbq4r/edit?usp=sharing&ouid=113316265237670214716&rtpof=true&sd=true)** are shown in different tabs for each organism.

-This is the summary of AT enzymes discussed in Koper K, Han S-W, Pastor DS, Yoshikuni Y, Maeda HA (2022) **Evolutionary Origin and Functional Diversification of Aminotransferases** *J. Biol.
+This is the summary of AT enzymes discussed in **Koper K. et al (2022) Evolutionary Origin and Functional Diversification of Aminotransferases** *[J. Biol.
 Chem.
-In revision*
+298: 102122](https://doi.org/10.1016/j.jbc.2022.102122)*

 ## Plant aminotransferase (AT) database: